murrty/youtube-dl-gui/README.md

 The goal of youtube-dl-gui is to make it as accessible to as many people as possible, with as many arguments added as options as I use them... or get requested to add them.
 If at all.

 Powerusers can use the custom arguments option to have almost absolute control of the input arguments, excepting the URL and the output.

-The forks that are supported are [youtube-dl](https://github.com/ytdl-org/youtube-dl), [yt-dlc](https://github.com/blackjack4494/yt-dlc), and [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-Additional forks can be added, by request.

 Additionally, [userscripts](USERSCRIPTS.md) can be used in conjunction with this program to extend functionality.